ekeilty17/ekeilty17.github.io/_posts/2022-04-21-the-pell-equation.md

 * $\mathbb{Z}[\sqrt{D}] =$ { $x + \sqrt{D} y \ \ \vert \ \ x, y \in \mathbb{Z}$ } forms a **ring** on operations addition and multiplication
 * $\vert x + \sqrt{D} y \vert = x^2 - D y^2$ is a **norm** of this ring

-Both of these claims will be proved in an appendix at the end of the post for completeness sake, but these details are not focus.
+Both of these claims will be proved in an appendix at the end of the post for completeness' sake, but these details are not the focus.
 What is important is that we notice the Pell Equation can be factored as the following.

 $$ (x + \sqrt{D} y) (x - \sqrt{D} y) = 1 $$